Top Places for a Top Quality of Life (& Where Not to Move)

 “I love the access to a wide variety of activities for all ages: from theme parks to musicals at the Opera to literature festivals.
 But in summer, the extremely hot weather and humidity make it difficult to go outside.” – Canadian expat

-Getting around is not difficult, thanks to great infrastructure for cars — the UAE places 1st for this factor — and affordable public transportation options (16th).
+Getting around isn't difficult, thanks to great infrastructure for cars — the UAE places 1st for this factor — and affordable public transportation options (16th).
 The country ranks 12th in the Travel & Transit Subcategory, with two-thirds (67%) giving the opportunity to travel the best possible rating (vs. 55% globally).

 Expats view the UAE as a safe (4th) and politically stable (1st) country.
 This comes at a cost though, with less than half of respondents (48%) agreeing that they can openly express themselves and their opinions (vs. 62% globally).
 Finally, healthcare is both readily available (4th) and of a high quality (6th), though it could be less costly (31st).